partcad/partcad/docs/mkdocs/docs/development.md

   sphinx-autobuild --host 0.0.0.0 --open-browser -b html "source" "build"
   ```

-  > `--host 0.0.0.0` is required in case if you running `sphinx-autobuild` in Dev Containers and accessing HTML using
+  > Note: `--host 0.0.0.0` is required when running `sphinx-autobuild` in Dev Containers and accessing HTML using the
   > host browser.
-Docs will be served on http://127.0.0.1:8000/.
-There is also [`sphinx-serve`] Python module which also
+Documentation will be served at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+Alternatively, the
-  > could be used for similar functionality.
+  > [`sphinx-serve`] Python module provides similar functionality.

 - `./mkdocs/`: Developer's handbook, based on [`mkdocs-material`] You can serve `mkdocs` docs locally with realtime
   updates: